Gaines Township, Genesee County, Michigan: Crapo Farm

 Crapo Farm was built by Henry H. Crapo in 1860.
 The farm was at its peak 1,100 acres.
 The location was considered a hamlet and had a depot called Crapo.
 Henry M. Flagler was worker on the farm during its early years.

 The original land was a 600-acre drained swamp called Deadman's Swamp.
 Crapo had a four-mile ditch dug.
 The ditch was four-foot wide at the base and 10 feet at top.
 In 1860, Crapo was elected governor during the Civil War.
 Purchasing four, pure Herefords from Canada, Crapo began a herd of cattle.

 Henry died in 1869 leaving his farm to his only son William W. Crapo.
-With the railroad coming through the farm in 1876, William negotiated for of the railroad ditches for drainage plus its own private side track.
+With the railroad coming through the farm in 1876, William negotiated for the use of the railroad ditches for drainage plus its own private side track.
 The side track was for visitors and produce including cattle.
 Thus, the farm was the only one with a private depot on the railroad timetables.
 William died in 1926 thus the farm passed to one of his sons, Stanford Tappan Crapo.
 Land was donated for a new school, Mary Crapo, which was finished in 1928.
 At Stanford's death in 1939, William (Bill) Wallace Crapo II took over as the final owner of the farm.

 In the early 1950s, depot usage was discontinued.
 Crapo Farm was sold in the 1955 after donating a part for St. Mary's Cemetery.
 A subdivision was built on part of the farm called Winchester Village followed by another, Winchester Woods.
 All of former and most of the latter were incorporated into the City of Swartz Creek at founding in 1959.
 Another part of the part was used for Oakwood Village subdivision development.